On Loneliness and Exclusion: The Hidden Architecture of the Single Life

 I am a never-married, cat-and-child-free, currently un-coupled, woman of “advanced maternal age” who lives with her dog.

-The first year of Covid-19, I was single—coincidentally, so was my dog—and we rode it out together in our small Brooklyn apartment.
+In that first year of COVID-19, I was single (coincidentally, so was my dog), and we rode it out together in our small Brooklyn apartment.

 While others found safety in numbers, I learned what true isolation meant.